-Sierra Nevada Alpaca – An alpaca farm tour includes visiting the Alpacas, learning about the use of alpaca fiber and how the fiber is made into the end product such as horse blankets.
+Sierra Nevada Alpaca, Reno - AAn alpaca farm tour includes visiting the Alpacas, learning about the use of alpaca fiber and how the fiber is made into the end product such as horse blankets.
 Tours are free.

-Clay Canvas - No artistic experience is needed to create your own one-of-a-kind ceramic piece in our paint your own pottery studio.
-It’s a wonderful place to unwind, relax with your friends and unleash your imagination.
-The studio fee includes all your paints, brushes, stencils, stamps, idea books, glazing and firing of your piece and anything else you might need to create your masterpiece.
+Clay Canvas - No artistic experience is needed to create your own one-of-a-kind ceramic piece in our paint-your-own pottery studio.
+It’s a wonderful place to unwind, relax with friends and unleash your imagination.
+The studio fee includes all your paints, brushes, stencils, stamps, idea books, glazing and firing of your piece, and anything else you might need to create your masterpiece.

-Reno Aces Ballpark - The $60 million ballpark is home to the Reno Aces – Triple A Baseball’s Arizona Diamondbacks affiliate and winner of the 2012 Triple A Baseball Championship!
-Sitting alongside the historic Truckee River, Aces Ballpark sparked the ongoing redevelopment of the Freight House District.
-The ballpark’s eye-catching architecture, spacious accommodations and signature features, such as a children’s play zone, have brought more than 500,000 baseball fans to Reno.
+Greater Nevada Field - The $60 million complex is home to the Reno Aces and the Reno 1868 FC.
+The Aces are a Triple A Baseball team affiliated with the Arizona Diamondbacks, and winners of the 2012 Triple A Baseball Championship.
+The Reno 1868 FC is a United Soccer League team, currently in its inaugural season.
+Located along the historic Truckee River, Greater Nevada Field sparked the ongoing redevelopment of the Freight House District.
+The eye-catching architecture, spacious accommodations and signature features, such as a children’s play zone, have brought more than 500,000 baseball fans to Reno.
 Now, you can be a part of this incredible transformation.
 From corporate events to private celebrations, this is the ultimate venue for any gathering. renoaces.com; for group tickets, call 775-334-4700

-Lanna Thai Café - Culinary instruction in Thai cuisine.
+Lanna Thai Café - Chef Pim offers culinary instruction in traditional Thai cuisine.
 Students participate in the preparation and cooking, and then enjoy the meal they helped prepare. lannathaicafe.com, 775-284-1080

 Nothing To It! - At Nothing to It! the goal is to share their love of gourmet cooking with you.
 Their philosophy is to not just provide cooking classes and kitchen products but to teach people how to use those techniques and tools to create wonderful meals to share with family and friends. nothingtoit.com, 775-826-2628

-Santa Fe Hotel - The old Santa Fe Hotel is in the shadow of Reno’s newer downtown hotels, which makes it within walking distance of just about all of them.
-It’s a family-owned business that’s been around for over 50 years.
-This place is known for a Basque cocktail called Picon Punch. themenupage.com/santafebasque.html, 775-323-1891
+Santa Fe Hotel, Reno - The old Santa Fe Hotel is in the shadow of Reno’s newer downtown hotels, which makes it within walking distance of most of them.
+It’s a family-owned business that’s been serving guest for more than 50 years.
+They are known for a Basque cocktail called Picon Punch. themenupage.com/santafebasque.html, 775-323-1891

-Davidson’s Tea – Davidson’s has been in the tea business for over 30 years and considers itself to be the largest “organic only” tea company.
-With over 15 product lines and over 150 tea varieties, Davidson’s provides customers with the largest offering of tea flavors and packaging sizes.
-Tours available upon request. davidsonstea.com, 800-882-5888
+Davidson’s Tea - Davidson’s has been in the tea business for more than 30 years and considers themselves to be the largest “organic only” tea company.
+With more than 15 product lines and more than 150 tea varieties, Davidson’s provides customers with the largest offering of tea flavors and packaging sizes.
+Tours are available upon request. davidsonstea.com, 800-882-5888

-Kimmie Candy Company - Tour local candy factory, Kimmie Candy while in Reno.
-The chocolatiers create delicious chocolate candies with samples available before and after the tours.
-Reservations recommended. kimmiecandy.com, 888-532-1325
+Kimmie Candy Company - Tour the local candy factory, Kimmie Candy, while visiting Reno.
+The chocolatiers create delicious chocolate candies, with samples available before and after the tours.
+Reservations are recommended. kimmiecandy.com, 888-532-1325

 From slot tournaments to table game tournaments and even bingo, most of the area’s hotel casinos can help facilitate a way for your group to partake in a little “game of chance.”
 Tournaments are very popular, fun and don’t require much skill, which levels the playing field and makes them inviting to all players.
 Talk to the sales staff at your hotel to help set up a tournament just right for your group.

-University of Nevada-Reno Arboretum - The Arboretum is located on the UNR Campus in Reno.
-Designated an Arboretum by the Nevada Legislature, it is a living collection of plants, trees, shrubs, flowers, ornamentals and native flora with over 60 genera and 200 species.
-Special areas include the Cherry Blossom Garden, the Benson Gardens, the Main Quad, Albert E. Hilliard Foliage Quad, Jimmie’s Garden, the Fleischmann Agriculture Quad, the Merriam A. Brown Rose Garden, the Hettich Garden and Manzanita Lake. unr.edu/arboretum, 775-784-6837
+University of Nevada-Reno Arboretum - The Arboretum is located on the University of Nevada, Reno campus.
+Designated an Arboretum by the Nevada Legislature, it is a living collection of plants, trees, shrubs, flowers, ornamentals and native flora with more than 60 genera and 200 species.
+Special areas include the Cherry Blossom Garden, Benson Gardens, Main Quad, Albert E. Hilliard Foliage Quad, Jimmie’s Garden, Fleischmann Agriculture Quad, Merriam A. Brown Rose Garden, Hettich Garden and Manzanita Lake. unr.edu/arboretum, 775-784-6837

 Wilbur D. May Arboretum and Botanical Garden - This garden is located in Rancho San Rafael Park, Reno.
 The 13-acre arboretum and botanical garden features oak groves, outdoor courtyards, water features, secluded gardens and access to five acres of wetlands.
 Its primary purpose is education and research and demonstrates how introduced plant species and native plants grow in a high desert environment. washoecounty.us/parks/arboretum/arbor.html, 775-785-4153

-National Automobile Museum (The Harrah Collection), Reno – This museum displays over 220 antique, vintage and classic cars, many of which came from gaming magnate William F. Harrah’s famous collection.
+National Automobile Museum (The Harrah Collection) - This museum displays more than 220 antique, vintage and classic cars, many of which came from gaming magnate William F. Harrah’s famous collection.
 The collection’s stars include the 1907 Thomas Flyer, winner of the 1908 New York to Paris race.
 Other vehicles appear in rotation on the museum’s “streets” and in four galleries. automuseum.org, 775-333-9300

-Nevada Discovery Museum, Reno - Kids: those fearless little life-artists, those wide-eyed detectives of wonder, those incandescent improvisers who seize even the smallest objects and ideas and transform them into epic expressions of wow.
-The Nevada Discovery Museum believes in them.
-That’s why they built a life laboratory just for them.
-The Nevada Discovery Museum is an exuberant place for kids to experience the amazements of our region while forging lasting friendships with nature, science, art and society. nvdm.org, 775-786-1000.
+Nevada Discovery Museum, Reno - Originally a children's museum, The Discovery is now suitable for all ages as a place to get hands on learning and explore science, technology, art and engineering.
+Kids: those fearless little life-artists, those wide-eyed detectives of wonder, those incandescent improvisers who seize even the smallest objects and ideas and transform them into epic expressions of wow.
+Embrace your inner young explorer.
+The Nevada Discovery Museum is a dynamic place for kids and adults alike to experience the amazements of our region while forging lasting friendships with nature, science, art and society. nvdm.org, 775-786-1000

-Nevada Museum of Art, Reno - Divided into five focus areas, the permanent collection of the Nevada Museum of Art consists of over 1,900 works of art organized around the general themes of land and environment.
-NMA is the only nationally accredited museum in the state and also features traveling exhibitions. nevadaart.org, 775-329-3333
+Nevada Museum of Art - Divided into five focus areas, the permanent collection of the Nevada Museum of Art consists of more than 1,900 works of art organized around the general themes of land and environment.
+NMA is the only nationally-accredited museum in the state and features traveling exhibitions. nevadaart.org, 775-329-3333

-Annual Tribal Events – Pow Wows are the Native American people’s way of meeting together, to join in dancing, singing, visiting, renewing old friendships and making new ones.
+Annual Tribal Events - Pow Wows are the Native American people’s way of meeting together, to join in dancing, singing, visiting, renewing old friendships and making new ones.
 This is a time-tested method to renew Native American culture and preserve the rich heritage of American Indians.
-Several Festivals and Pow Wows are held in and around Reno Tahoe and many other events are located around the state, most of which are open to the public. nevadaindianterritory.com
+Several festivals and Pow Wows are held in and around Reno Tahoe, with many other events are located around the state, most of which are open to the public. nevadaindianterritory.com

-Pyramid Lake Paiute Tribe Museum & Visitors Center – Located 30 miles north of Reno.
+Pyramid Lake Paiute Tribe Museum & Visitors Center - Located 30 miles north of Reno.
 Find fascinating historical material and information about native inhabitants, the Paiute Indian Tribe.
 Exhibits at the multi-purpose museum describe the tribe’s history and culture and offer insight into why the Paiute people hold the lake and its surrounding landscape so sacred.
-Other displays focus on Pyramid Lake’s natural history and the many creatures that make the lake their home.
+Other displays focus on Pyramid Lake’s natural history and the wildlife that makes the lake its home.
 Tours can be arranged. pyramidlake.us, 775-574-1088

 Stewart Indian School Trail, Carson City - Stewart Indian School was a boarding school established to train and educate Indian children with the goal of assimilation.
 The school was operational between 1890 and 1980.
 Self-guided tours available and guided tours on request.

-Riverwalk District Wine Walk - Every third Saturday of the month from 2:00pm to 5:00pm the Riverwalk District hosts the popular Wine Walk along the Truckee River and neighboring streets in downtown Reno.
+Riverwalk District Wine Walk - Every third Saturday of the month from 2:00 to 5:00 p.m., the Riverwalk District hosts the popular Wine Walk along the Truckee River and neighboring streets in downtown Reno.
 Visit a participating merchant on Wine Walk day to get a map.
-For a $20 fee and valid photo ID, you’ll receive a wine glass and an ID bracelet that allows you to sample wine at any participating merchant. renoriver.org, 775-826-WALK (9255)
+For $20 and valid photo ID, you’ll receive a wine glass and an ID bracelet that allows you to sample wine at any of the many participating merchants. renoriver.org, 775-826-WALK (9255)

 Art Walk - Restaurants, galleries and businesses in the downtown Reno Arts District are bustling every first Thursday because of Art Walk Reno.
 See the works of local and regional artists on display in venues within the Arts District, between Liberty Street and Second Street, and Virginia Street and Arlington Avenue. artspotreno.com/art-walk-reno.